bkRodrigo/story-forum/documentation/devlog/log.md

 I'm only going to put in 30 minutes to button everything up and have a bit of a retro on the experience of doing this challenge

-## Improvements
-* It would be best to use UUIDs in order to specify entity ids
-* It would be best to have a better structure for the tests (feature vs unit tests)
-  * There's a lot of repeated code in the tests as well
-  * Some tests are just incomplete and not sufficiently comprehensive
-* It would probalby be better to build this on laravel Lumen, I found a lot of bloat in Laravel for a service.
-  * Laravel Sail does waaay more than I wanted it to do, I ended up getting rid of it
-  * Docker compose configs were too much for this service, Lumen might have simpler boilerplate
-* General review of code and refactor.
-It's always good to refactor code a bit, time did not allow
-* Complete the API.
-The reqs had an incomplete API, I would've liked to have a complete API here
-* The resource responses should definitely be paginated.
-We can do this but just didn't have time
-* Resource eager loading should be configurable.
-My Contacts_API sample project has pagination and optional eager loading ([peak](https://github.com/bkRodrigo/Contacts_API/blob/main/app/Http/Controllers/ResourceAbstractClass.php#L55)).
-  * As with all sample projects, this one also has things that can be improved
-* The possibility to have nodes that only do jobs and nodes that only take on requests; I just didn't have time to do this
-* Deploy this to something like Github actions... just not enough time
-* I would've liked to use API keys here instead of just auth tokens.
-We should be able to support any type of client.
-App clients might also need different ACL rules
-* Policies!!!
-We definitely could've explored building good policies for this
-* I also didn't have time to verify that my api docs worked as expected
-* I would've liked to also make some good deploy docs

 [back to README](../../README.md)